 The number of students we admit varies depending on our goals and yield predictions each year.
-Generally speaking, our admit rate is about a 1:2 or 1:3, but this number varies greatly over the specific programs within Dodge College.
-Our admit rate for film production is more like 1:4 while some of our other programs admit at a higher rate closer to 30% or 40%.
+Generally speaking, our admit rate is about 34%, but this number varies greatly over the specific programs within Dodge College.
+Our admit rate for film production is 19%, while some of our other programs admit at a higher rate closer to 30% or 40%.

-We are actually really strict about all length and formatting requirements outlined within the department application.
+We are actually very strict about all length and formatting requirements outlined within the department application.
 Two pages means two pages and two minutes means two minutes.
-Going over any length requirements can have a negative effect on our review of your application and, in many cases, we will simply not review anything over the allotted length
+Going over any length requirements can have a negative effect on our review of your application and, in many cases, we will simply not review anything over the allotted length.

-We only ask for one department letter of recommendation in addition to the letters requested by the Chapman Supplement on The Common Application.
-Since we will only review one letter of recommendation, we suggest you pick your recommender wisely to make sure s/he is the best person to address your talents and leadership skills
+We only ask for one department letter of recommendation in addition to the letters requested by the Office of Admission.
+Since we will only review one letter of recommendation, we suggest you pick your recommender wisely to make sure s/he is the best person to address your creative talents, experience and leadership skills.

-Applicants can indicate a first, second and third choice major on the Chapman supplement.
+Applicants can indicate a first and second choice major on the Chapman supplement.
 Your first choice major can be one within Dodge College while your second can be another major within a different school at Chapman.
-If the admissions committee in Dodge College does not recommend you for admission, the Office of Admission can consider you for your second or third choice at Chapman.
-However, as Dodge College provides no guarantee of an approval for a change of major, we recommend only listing a second or third choice major if you are truly serious about pursuing that particular area of study at Chapman.
-In other words, please do not list a second choice as a back-up in case you do not get your first choice, with the expectation that you will simply switch majors later on
+If the admissions committee in Dodge College does not recommend you for admission, the Office of Admission can consider you for your second choice at Chapman.
+However, as Dodge College provides no guarantee of an approval for a change of major, we recommend only listing a second choice major if you are truly serious about pursuing that particular area of study at Chapman.
+In other words, please do not list a second choice as a back-up in case you do not get your first choice, with the expectation that you will simply switch majors later on.

 Any student at Chapman University is allowed to double major.
 For most programs on campus, there is no additional application process or approval required to add a double major, and a student is free to declare a double major at any time.
 A student should thoroughly consider the time commitment to each program before declaring a double major.
 Many of our Dodge College programs have substantial time commitments outside the classroom which can be challenging for students to juggle with too many other activities.
 There are some limitations to double major combinations within Dodge College and any student wishing to add a double major within Dodge will have to apply for admittance into the second program using the change of major form.
 Similar to our change of major policy, we cannot guarantee your request to add a second major with Dodge College will be approved.
 In addition, any student wishing to add a major with a different degree, e.g, a B.A. and a B.F.A., must complete the requirements for a dual degree, which includes 157 credits.
 See the Chapman University catalog for details

 Any student at Chapman University is allowed to add a minor to their degree.
 There are many minors offered at Chapman and a complete list can be found on the Chapman University web site.
 Most minors do not require any formal approval from the department, and a student is free to declare a minor at any time.
 However, minors in Dodge College are one of the exceptions to this rule and do require departmental approval.
-For those interested in minoring in advertising, broadcast journalism, public relations or television, visit the minor declaration page to download the application.
-Students wishing to declare a minor in film studies do not need department approval.
+For those interested in minoring in advertising, broadcast journalism, public relations, film studies, or television, you can apply through the application on our Current Students website.
 We do not offer minors in screenwriting, film production, digital arts, creative producing or screen acting.
-In addition, there are certain major/minor combinations that are not permitted within Dodge College
+In addition, there are certain major/minor combinations that are not permitted within Dodge College.

 The application process is not any different for transfer students other than the application deadline.
 Transfer applicants have no advantage over high school applicants

-Since these videos are only for internal use at the University, you do not need the rights to the music you decide to use in your video; however, you should add a music credit at the end of your film or in the notes on the upload form
+Since these videos are only for internal use at the University, you do not need the rights to the music you decide to use in your video; however, you should add a music credit at the end of your film if possible.

 Do Not Show